Travel guide

 Does the Honduras eSIM work in Roatán and Utila?

 Yes.
 The eSIM connects to the network of local operators, which cover the tourist centers of the Bay Islands.
-On very isolated beaches or in the open sea during the ferry, the signal may drop, which is normal in island areas.
-In towns and diving areas, you will have data normally.
+In very remote beaches or in the open sea during the ferry journey, the signal may drop, which is normal in island areas with any operator.
+In towns and diving areas, you will have data normally most of the time.

 Do I need to register the eSIM with my passport like a local chip?

 No. Unlike a Claro or Tigo prepaid SIM, which sometimes requires in-store registration, the travel eSIM is activated with a simple QR code.
-No passport is needed, no need to go to an office, and no need to top up with cash.
-You buy online and are ready in a minute.
+No passport is needed, no need to go to any office, nor to load credit in cash.
+You buy online and in a couple of minutes you're browsing.

 Yes.
-WhatsApp is associated with your number, not the SIM that carries the data.
-With the eSIM for data and your Spanish line on dual SIM, you keep WhatsApp, Telegram, and your bank's SMS working without changing anything in your account.
+WhatsApp is associated with your phone number, not with the SIM that carries the data at any given time.
+With the eSIM browsing and your Spanish line on dual SIM, you keep WhatsApp, Telegram, and your bank's SMS working without changing anything in your account.

 How many days of validity should I choose?

 Choose a plan that covers your entire stay with a small margin.
-If you're going for 8 days, get one for at least 10 so you don't run out.
-Topping up or extending on the fly is simple, but it's more convenient to leave home with the validity already covered.
+If you're staying for 8 days, get one for at least 10 to be on the safe side.
+Topping up or extending on the go is usually easy, but it's more convenient to leave home with plenty of validity already covered.

 Is there 5G coverage in Honduras?

-The bulk of the network in Honduras is 4G/LTE, which is more than enough for maps, streaming, and video calls.
+The bulk of the network in Honduras is 4G/LTE, more than enough for maps, streaming, and video calls.
 5G is still limited and concentrated in very specific areas of large cities, so don't count on it for your itinerary.
-For travel, 4G is more than sufficient.
+For travel, 4G is more than enough.

 Conclusion

-Traveling to Honduras with an eSIM saves you from queuing at the operator's store, passport registration, and roaming bills upon your return.
-You have data from the airport, keep your number, and adjust the GB to your type of trip, whether it's diving in Utila or exploring ruins in Copán.
-Activate your Honduras eSIM before flying and land already connected, with Spanish support in case any questions arise.
+Traveling to Honduras with an eSIM saves you the queue at the operator's store, passport registration, and roaming bills upon return.
+You have data from the airport, keep your Spanish number active, and adjust GBs to your type of trip, whether it's diving in Utila or ruins in Copán.
+Activate your Honduras eSIM before flying and land already connected, with Spanish support in case any questions arise during your trip.

 Marc González Sáez